-We used a vinyl recording of a single talking voice laced with the hiss, hum, cracks and pops associated with old vinyl recordings.
-We imported the recording into each program and used the noise reduction tools provided within each one to clean up the recording as much as possible.
+We used a vinyl recording of a single talking voice laced with the hiss, hum, cracks and pops, which are all typical of the medium.
+We imported the recording into each program and used its noise reduction tools to clean the sound up as much as possible.

-The recording was not enhanced by effects or plugins; we only used tools such as DeNoisers, DeBuzzers and other available noise reduction tools to remove the unwanted noise.
-We compared each of the recordings side by side using a frequency analyzer to not only hear but see the results of each sample.
+During this test, we didn’t enhance the recording with effects or plugins; we only used DeNoisers, DeBuzzers and other noise-reduction tools.
+We compared each of the recordings side by side using a frequency analyzer so we could both hear and see the results of cleaning up each sample.

-The best audio restoration results we found came from MAGIX Audio Cleaning Lab and Adobe Audition.
-These two products removed the majority of the noise without compromising the volume of the vocal track.
-Diamond Cut 8 was not far behind in terms of quality of the restored audio, as it removed the majority of the original audio sample noise.
-MAGIX Music Maker 2015 does not provide the audio restoration tools needed to execute our noise reduction tests.
+The best audio restoration results came from MAGIX Audio Cleaning Lab and Adobe Audition.
+These two products removed most of the noise without compromising the vocal track’s volume.
+Diamond Cut was not far behind in terms of the quality of the restored audio, and it also removed most of the noise in the original audio sample.

 File Compatibility Test

-Another important attribute of a top-rated audio editing program is its ability to import and convert a variety of audio formats.
+Another important consideration is a program’s ability to import and convert a variety of audio formats.
 We tested each program to see if it could import, export or convert popular audio file types, including AAC, AIFF, AU, FLAC, MP3, MP4, M4A, OGG Vorbis, WAV and WMA.

-We also tested each program's ability to extract audio from seven different video file types: M4V, MOV, MP4, MPG, DIVX, DV and WMV.
-In our tests, WavePad trumped all other products in terms of file compatibility.
-No other product was able to both import and export every file format that we tested.
+We also tested each software's ability to extract audio from seven video file types: M4V, MOV, MP4, MPG, DIVX, DV and WMV.
+In our tests, WavePad trumped all other programs in terms of file compatibility – no other product can import and export every file format that we tested.

 Tools & Customization

 To get the most out of an audio editor, look for software with a plethora of audio editing tools and effects.
-They can all, to varying degrees, restore noisy analog recording, but additional tools give you options for more creative and better edits.
+They can all, to varying degrees, restore noisy analog recordings, but additional tools let you make more creative and better edits.

-An audio editor should also provide a clean and customizable workspace.
-When you can customize menus and toolbars, you can create a workspace that is conducive to productivity.
-The user experience is every bit as important as the tools provided within the software.
+An audio editor should also have a clean and customizable workspace.
+When you can customize menus and toolbars, you can create a workspace that is conducive to what you are editing and improve your productivity.
+User experience is every bit as important as the tools in the software.